octree-nn/ocnn-pytorch/docs/source/notes/segmentation.rst

 #.
 Run the following command to train the a shallow SegNet with an octree depth
    of 5 used in the original experiment of
    `O-CNN <https://wang-ps.github.io/O-CNN.html>`__.
-   And the segmentation refinement in the paper is omitted for simplicity.
+   And the segmentation refinement based on CRF in the paper is omitted for simplicity.
 The category mIoU and instance mIoU without voting is 82.5 and 84.0 respectively, the training log and weights can be downloaded from this `link <https://1drv.ms/u/s!Ago-xIr0OR2-cXkHyzrqrgT-CTo?e=GE0pXi>`__.
    It is also easy to do experiments with an octree depth of 6 by specifying command line parameter ``--depth 6``, with which the category mIoU and